freeCodeCamp/freeCodeCamp/curriculum/challenges/german/05-back-end-development-and-apis/managing-packages-with-npm/use-the-caret-character-to-use-the-latest-minor-version-of-a-dependency.md

 # --description--

 Similar to how the tilde we learned about in the last challenge allows npm to install the latest PATCH for a dependency, the caret (`^`) allows npm to install future updates as well.
-The difference is that the caret will allow both MINOR updates and PATCHes.
+Der Unterschied ist, dass das Caret sowohl MINOR-Updates als auch PATCHes zulässt.

 Your current version of `@freecodecamp/example` should be "~1.2.13" which allows npm to install to the latest 1.2.x version.
 If you were to use the caret (^) as a version prefix instead, npm would be allowed to update to any 1.x.x version.